Doctorate in Educational Administration and Foundations - Higher Education Administration (online)

 Within the Department of Educational Administration and Foundations, the Higher Education Administration concentration is available to candidates who hold a master's degree, and have experience (teaching, administrative, or staff) in a higher education setting.

-The higher education concentration allows experienced educators and administrators to advance their knowledge in ways that will further their careers and enable them to make further contributions to higher education.
+The higher education concentration allows experienced educators and administrators to advance their knowledge in ways that will further their careers and enable them to make further contributions to higher education as well as other types of organizations.
 This concentration culminates in a doctor of philosophy degree.

 Majority of candidates are part-time students with full-time jobs